Friday, July 4, 2025

 I did not remember much during the procedure, but I felt groggy after.
 I later learned that the doctor had to administer Narcan to reverse the sedation because it took too long for me to come out of my narcotic high.

-Just before Dr. Lim left the room, he jokingly told Liza, "Don't forget the foley catheter".
-I am sure I turned red as a lobster, but Liza was furious and embarrassed, which of course resulted in more chuckles from the departing doctors.
+Just before Dr. Lim left the room, he jokingly told Liza, "Don't forget the Foley catheter".
+I am sure I turned red as a lobster, but Liza was furious and embarrassed, which, of course, resulted in more chuckles from the departing doctors.

 Liza turned to me and, with a confused look on her face, asked me, “Finn, you just blurted out when you were coming out from sedation that you like me.
 Is it true?”